Gear-dev-sudo/TrainingPatchFusion/docs/user_training.md

 Training PatchFusion includes three steps.
 Here, we use take DepthAnything vitl as an example.

+## Remember to update the config file for max_Depth as 200

 ### Coarse Model Training

 First, check the config file: `./configs/patchfusion_depthanything/depthanything_vitl_coarse_pretrain_u4k`.
 Modify the config item `zoe_depth_config.pretrained_resource` to the checkpoint path (the default path is `local::./work_dir/DepthAnything_vitl.pt`).
 The prefix `local::` is necessary because we based on the offical implementation.